-The Springboard Fellowship is focused on supporting senior lab fellows who are in their transition to an independent tenure-track position, and interested in ALS research.
+The Springboard Fellowship is focused on supporting senior lab fellows to transition to an independent academic tenure track or equivalent position, and interested in ALS research.

 Ready to start the application process?